vault27/Foundation/ssl.md

 ## TLS 1.3
 - https://tls13.xargs.org
+- All encryption and authentication algorithms are combined in the authenticated encryption with associated data (AEAD) encryption algorithm
 - You have to use PFS, no RSA, only Diffie Hellman.
 - TLS 1.3 handshake is shorter
 - TLS 1.3 was designed to establish session as fast as possible.